 care quality, state health policy, federal

 about health reform and other pressing health

-health care advocates.
+state health care advocates.
 The Stand

 Up for Health Care blog offers analysis

-and commentary about health reform, children's
+and commentary about the ACA, children's

 health, Medicaid, and other health policy topics.